- Download our Moving to Lagos Guide (PDF)

 There are both pros and cons to moving here.
 Lagos has been rated one of the world's 'least liveable' cities by the Economist Intelligence Unit’s Global Liveability Survey, looking at factors including access to healthcare, political and social stability, infrastructure and education.
 Beggars are also common and street children can often pester foreigners on the assumption that they are wealthy.

-Despite the chaos and poverty, expats can’t deny that Nigerians are a friendly people, and Lagosians are no exception.
+Despite the chaos and poverty, Nigerians are friendly people, and Lagosians are no exception.
 Nigerians have pride in their cultural identity and are usually eager to share information about their country and people.
 Although most Lagosians live in poverty and occupy the city’s slum areas, there is still a thirst for life, and energy and creativity ensure that locals do what they must to survive.

 Shopping in Lagos

 Shopping in Lagos is a colourful affair; whether it involves markets, malls or boutique stores.
-Western-type shopping malls can be found across the city and are full of local and international fashion brands.
+Modern shopping malls can be found across the city and are full of local and international fashion brands.
 Fashion in Nigeria is a unique mix of African and Western styles, and it’s common for expats to have clothing made by tailors.

 Eating out in Lagos

 Lagos is a cosmopolitan city and a melting pot of African, Asian and Western cultures.
 This is evident in the cuisine on offer in Lagos, where there are plenty of modern and upscale restaurants serving both local and international dishes.
 Indian, Chinese, Lebanese and West African restaurants are largely concentrated in the more affluent areas of the city, and food vendors line the streets of the commercial districts.
 The traditional staples are a variety of green vegetables, rice dishes, such as jollof rice, and stews eaten with processed cassava or yam flour.